-Study abroad applications will be available December of each year.
-Cornell students wishing to apply to study abroad in the following academic year must complete and submit an application by the January 31st deadline.
+Study abroad applications will be available mid-November of each year.
+Cornell students wishing to apply to study abroad in the following academic year must complete and submit an application by the January 15.

 Please note that semester abroad opportunities are for Cornell students only.
 We are not able to accept students from other law schools.

 Tel: (607) 255-5978